 Due to the traffic on this highway, accidents occur multiple times a day.
 If you or a loved one sustained damages after a collision on this major road, a Lincoln highway accident lawyer can help you pursue compensation.
-The experienced auto wreck attorneys at Berry Law have the resources needed to guide you throughout your case.
+The experienced auto wreck attorneys at Berry Law: Criminal Defense and Personal Injury Lawyers have the resources needed to guide you throughout your case.

 How Do Highway Accidents Differ from Other Vehicle Collisions?

 The speed at which motorists travel on these highways makes accidents much more dangerous than collisions on a standard road.
 The speed limit in some areas f the highway is 65 miles per hour, compared to other streets where the speed limit ranges from 35 to 40 miles per hour.

 High-speed car accidents often cause severe, life-threatening injuries for the people involved.
 If you hope to collect compensation that accounts for your long-term injures after the highway collision, you will likely need the assistance of a dedicated attorney.

 What Coverage Does Auto Insurance Typically Provide the Injured Party?

 The at-fault party’s auto insurance will typically cover property damage and bodily injury claims.
 When a negligent driver doesn’t have insurance, you can still seek compensation if you have underinsured motorist coverage.

 If you have Med Pay, your insurance will pay for your immediate medical expenses.
 If you don’t have underinsured motorist coverage or Med Pay, you should ask an experienced attorney how these policies are helpful in highway accident cases.